Unity-Technologies/UnityRenderStreaming/README_EN.md

 <img src="https://img.shields.io/badge/unity-2019.1-green.svg?style=flat-square" alt="unity 2019.1">

-**Unity Render Streaming** is a solution that provides Unity's high definition rendering abilities via browser.
+**Unity Render Streaming** is a solution that provides Unity's high quality rendering abilities via browser.
 It's designed to meet the needs of tasks like viewing car configurators or architectural models on mobile devices.
-This solution takes advantage of [WebRTC](https://webrtc.org/) streaming technology, and developers can customize Unity Render Streaming to create their own unique solutions.
+This solution's streaming technology takes advantage of [WebRTC](https://webrtc.org/), and developers can even use the WebRTC API to create their own unique solutions.

 << gif アニメーションを貼る >>